Here is a list of the Best-performing Arbitrage Funds for 2023 and how do they work for you:

 Arbitrage funds are one of the favourably taxed categories of mutual funds.
 These funds offer returns comparable to a debt fund but tax treatment like equity funds.
 The dividends distributed by arbitrage funds are tax-free both in the hands of investor and the fund house.

-Conversely, if you redeem your investments after 1 year, the long-term capital gains would be tax-free like equity funds.
+Conversely, if you redeem your investments after 1 year, the long-term capital gains would be 10% of gains over and above 1 lakh per annum.

 Also read: Capital Gains: The long & short of it